Mohs Micrographic Surgery Englewood, CO

 What type of skin cancers can Mohs Micrographic Surgery treat?

 Currently, Mohs surgery can remove basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs), which are the most common types of skin cancer.
 This technique may be especially appropriate for removal of skin cancers that are large, rapidly growing, identified by ill-defined edges, recurrent or likely to recur, located within scar tissue, or located in areas where function and cosmetic appearance are important (such as the eyelids or other areas of the face).
 Mohs surgery is also being considered for melanoma, using special staining to identify melanoma cells.
-We currently perform a “slow Mohs” procedure, in which the tissue is sent for permanent sections and closure is scheduled for the following day.
+We currently perform a “slow Mohs” procedure, in which the tissue is sent for sections and closure is scheduled for the following day.

 Does Mohs treatment harm the surrounding skin tissue?

-In comparison to other treatments, Mohs surgery spares the greatest amount of healthy skin tissue while simultaneously eliminating the largest number of cancerous cells.
+In comparison to other treatments, Mohs surgery spares the greatest amount of healthy skin tissue while simultaneously removing the largest number of cancerous cells.
 It is currently the safest and most effective treatment for curing BCC and SCC.
 An additional benefit is that Mohs surgery produces the best aesthetic results because it removes the least amount of healthy tissue.

 What is the cancer cure rate with Mohs surgery?